pcdshub/engineering_tools/README.md

     -d The path to the device, defaulting to /dev/datadev_0.<br/>
     -r Print the firmware version only.
 Cannot be used with -p.<br/>
     -p The path to the mcs file containing the new firmware.<br/>
     Cannot be used with -r.
-Some firmware images can be found in /cds/group/pcds/package/wave8/images.
+Some firmware images can be found<br/>
+    in /cds/group/pcds/package/wave8/images.
+If -r and -p are not provided,<br/>
+    user will be prompted if they want to use<br/>
+    /cds/group/pcds/package/wave8/images/latest as the new firmware.

 EOF
     </td>
 </tr>